 The gig economy has redefined expectations for working and hiring.
-Change isn’t always easy, but the challenges posed by AB5 can not only be overcome but used to your advantage.
+Both businesses and the legislations they follow are undergoing huge changes.
+Change isn’t always easy, but the challenges posed by new legislation, such as California’s AB5, can actually be used to your advantage.

 California’s Assembly Bill 5, or AB5 for short, is a recent bill signed into law by Governor Gavin Newsom that went into effect on January 1st, 2020.
 Popularly known as the “gig worker” bill, this new law clearly defines the lines between independent contractor (IC) and a full-time employee (FTE).
 As it stands, many companies around the world contract with freelancers who may actually meet the legal definition of a full-time employee.

-Companies like Uber, Doordash, and many talent marketplaces are all going to be put through additional scrutiny as time moves forward, but every employer in California that uses contract or freelance workers has to comply with the new law.
+Companies like Uber, Doordash, Lime, and many talent marketplaces are all being put through additional scrutiny because every employer in California that uses contract or freelance workers has to comply with the new law.

-This particular law is certainly only applicable in California, but every state has independent-contractor laws, and a lot of businesses are violating them without knowing it.
+This particular law is only applicable in California, but every state has independent-contractor laws, and a lot of businesses are violating them without knowing it.
 This has been going on for a long time.
 Way back in 1999, Microsoft paid out about $100 million to a group of “independent contractors” who the court said were actually employees.
-Twenty years ago, not in California.
+This was over twenty years ago and not in California.
+With the Future of Work upon us, the government is clamping down on misclassification through legislation like AB5.

 Three Steps to Overcome Compliance Challenges: